Lucid Trading Explained: LucidTest and LucidPro Guide

 What is the Daily Loss Limit in LucidTest at Lucid Trading?

 The Daily Loss Limit in LucidTest prevents traders from exceeding a preset amount of loss in a single day.
-The DLL is a soft breach, meaning trading pauses for the session but your evaluation isn’t failed unless you also violate the trailing Max Loss Limit.
-DLL values are $1,200 on $50K accounts, $1,800 on $100K accounts, and $2,700 on $150K accounts.
+The DLL is a soft breach, meaning trading pauses for the session but your evaluation isn't failed unless you also violate the trailing Max Loss Limit.
+The $25K account has no DLL.
+Other DLL values are: $1,200 on $50K accounts, $1,800 on $100K accounts, and $2,700 on $150K accounts.

 What is the LucidPro consistency rule?